 ● The Museum of Romanian Records is located in Bucharest, Romania.
 It houses the world’s largest collections of trivets, pressing irons and corkscrews.
 Tours are available Monday through Sunday by reservation only.

-● Pressing Iron and Trivet Collectors of America shares information on irons, trivets and other laundry collectibles and is adding new information yearly.
+● Pressing Iron and Trivet Collectors of America shares information on irons, trivets and other laundry collectibles and is constantly adding new information.

 Nothing compares to a physical reference book when researching antiques and collectibles!
 I access my library frequently and display my reference books and catalogs alongside my collectibles.